 All the major domestic carriers run special service between the biggest coastal cities.
 On these routes, O/D traffic is so sufficient and premium demand is so strong, that they’re able to fly premium-heavy aircraft non-stop.
 NYC-LAX is an obvious one, and probably NYC-SFO as well.
 Some carriers have niche routes (which I assume more deftly suit their strategy or demographic), such as Delta having WAS-LAX, Alaska having BOS-SEA, and JetBlue having LAX-FLL.

-Boarding: American flies from SFO’s T2, which I think is the nicest of the four.
+Boarding: American flies from SFO’s T2, which it shares with Alaska, and I find it to be the nicest of the four terminals (T1, T2, T3, and Intl).
 SFO is very much an out-station for the airline as it only flies to

 seven cities (all hubs) nine cities (mostly hubs).
 Boarding was scheduled for 11:00pm–a half hour before departure, as usual–but by the time I arrived to the gate at 11:07pm, I was one of the last to get on the plane.
 Note to self: Arrive earlier when flying low-density aircraft (explained next).